 Dr Jake Ellwood

-I am a counselling psychologist, registered with the Health and Care Professions Council (HCPC).
-I am currently available on Saturdays and Mondays (daytime and evenings) and offer short and long-term therapy for help with various difficulties.
+I am a chartered counselling psychologist and EMDR therapist, registered with the Health and Care Professions Council (HCPC) and British Psychological Society (BPS).
+I am currently available from 11am to 8pm, Monday to Saturday.
+I offer short and long-term therapy for help with various difficulties.

 A common misconception about talking therapy is that it is only for the ‘unwell’ or those with severe mental health issues; I firmly believe, however, that therapy can offer significant benefits for all of us – as a way of increasing well-being, overcoming challenges, and helping us to understand ourselves better.